-First published November, 2009
+First publication: November 2009

-Troposphere I, the first rocket, has never been launched in April 2007 due to technical reasons.
-Troposphere II was successfully launched on July 10, 2007 and reached 1,014 m in 35 seconds.
-It had a mass of 15.465 kg and a diameter of 5 cm.
-Troposphere III should have been launched on October 12, 2007.
-Troposphere IV was successfully launched on July 10, 2008 or one year date to date after Troposphere II.
-The rocket reached 1,548 m in 47 seconds at Mach 2.7 supersonic speed (2.7 times the speed of sound).
-It had a diameter of 16 cm, a weight of 200 kg and a thrust of one ton.
+Troposphere II was launched on July 10, 2007 and reached 1,014 m in 35 seconds.
+As for Troposphere IV, it was launched on July 10, 2008, and reached 1,548 m in 47 seconds at Mach 2.7 (2.7 times the speed of sound).
+It had a diameter of 16 cm, a weight of 200 kg and a thrust of 1 ton.

 Troposphere V, the biggest of all rockets, was launched on March 28, 2008.
 It was 5 m long with a total mass of 750 kg and was supposed to reach an altitude of 36,000 m (36 km) in 95 seconds (1 min 35 s) at Mach 3 (3 times the speed of sound).
 However, the launch was unsuccessful as the rocket did not take off vertically and crashed.